riccardokhm/Human-Monitoring-Technologies/README.md

    Bangle&Puck Js
    -------------------------------
-  <span style="color: cyan;"> This project aims at using Espruino based open-source devices to track and monitor the human posture by creating an affordable technological motion capture setup and to give feedback or contextual alerts to operators with a GUI</span>
+  <span style="color: cyan;"> This project aims at using Espruino based open-source devices to track and monitor the human posture and physiological data by creating an affordable technological setup and to give feedback or contextual alerts to operators with a GUI</span>

    AI Algorithms for Stress and pattern identification